ryangerardwilson/terminallove/README.md

 ```

 ***
-STEP VII (OPTIONAL FOR TWITTER MODULE) - PLACE YOUR TWIITER TOKEN IN THE TOKENS DIRECTORY, AND SET PERMISSIONS FOR TOKENS
+STEP VII - (OPTIONAL FOR TWITTER MODULE) CONFIGURE THE TWITTER MODULE

 ***
+1. Place your twitter token in the tokens directory, and set permissions for the token
 ```
     chmod 600 path_to_the_directory/files/tokens/*
 ```
+2. Since cronjobs are typically executed on servers with the default time in UTC, you can adjust your preferred executed_at timezone in fn_publish_queued_tweets method of  modules/services/cronjobs/functions.py